Flight to detention: On the plane with Russia’s most wanted

 He asked that his full name not be published as he flew into Russia with the country’s leading opposition voice.
 He’d booked his flight weeks ago and said that he hadn’t felt the need to change it.
 “The second time, they will try another way,” he joked, referring to the fact that Navalny had fallen sick with a nerve agent in the Novichok family on the last flight he boarded.

 Outside the frosted fields of Germany gave way to snowy white expanses.
 In quiet moments Navalny and his wife shared a kiss through their surgical masks and he draped an arm around her shoulder.
-His lawyer Olga Mikhailova explained the nuances of Navalny’s case to reporters, describing him as her most complicated client.
+His lawyer, Olga Mikhailova, explained the nuances of Navalny’s case to reporters, describing him as her most complicated client.

 The captain occasionally broke in with updates on the location, Minsk to the left, and then Moscow.
-The Cabin crew request a group photo and the plane began its descent.
+The cabin crew requested a group photo and the plane began its descent.
 But it didn’t last long.

 There’s a “technical” problem with landing at Moscow Vnukovo, the captain explained.
 A murmur of laughter went up among the passengers.
 “There’s the technical problem,” said Frank, motioning toward Navalny.